 5. North Dakota

 North Dakota has the lowest percentage of veterans in our top 10.
 Only 8.2% of the state’s population are vets.
 But veterans there are doing quite well financially.
 North Dakota vets take home a median annual income of $45,810.
 After taking out housing costs, those veterans are left with $36,543 on average – the third highest income in the country.
+The downside, however, was that veterans in the state had an 8.4% unemployment rate while the state’s overall unemployment rate was 2.9%.

 Veterans in Montana may find a built-in support system.
 More than 10% of the population are veterans.
 These veterans also receive a fair amount of support compared to other states.
 Almost 60% are enrolled in the VHA and there are 2.83 veterans facilities for every 10,000 vets.
+Unemployment in Montana was running at 2.6%, but the jobless rate for veterans in the state was 4.4%.

 Related Article: 15 Things to Know Before Moving to Montana